Fredrick-Kiboi/alx-system_engineering-devops/0x06-regular_expressions/README.md

 - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
 - Your regex should not contain square brackets

+5. **Not quite HBTN yet** <br>
+*mandatory*
+- Requirements:
+  - The regular expression must be exactly matching a string that starts with h ends with n and can have any single character in between
+  - Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method